cedricwalter/TVProgram/readme.md

 ### Amazon AWS Polly
 Sound great but send data to cloud, 42 languages supported, free tier: 1 million character read per month

+Pricing and Availability
+You can use Polly to process 5 million characters per month at no charge.
+After that, you pay $0.000004 per character, or about $0.004 per minute of generated audio.
+That works out to about $0.018 for this blog post, or around $2.40 for the full text of Adventures of Huckleberry Finn.

+Polly is available now in the US East (Northern Virginia), US West (Oregon), US East (Ohio), and EU (Ireland) Regions

-English, American	French	Portuguese, Brazilian English, Australian	French, Canadian	Romanian
+English American, French, Portuguese, Brazilian English Australian	French, Canadian	,Romanian
-English, British	German	Russian
+English British	German	Russian
-English, Indian	Icelandic	Spanish, Castilian
+English Indian	Icelandic	Spanish, Castilian
-English, Welsh	Italian	Spanish, American
+English Welsh	Italian	Spanish, American
 Welsh	Japanese	Swedish
 Danish	Polish	Turkish
 Dutch	Portuguese